Is qualitative research less rigorous? Debunking the myth in your PhD

 If you are constantly measuring your qualitative study against quantitative benchmarks, you will always feel slightly defensive.

+You might over-explain, over-justify, and even be tempted to insert numbers where they do not belong.
 That defensiveness drains cognitive energy you could be using to deepen your analysis.

 Your task is not to make qualitative research look like quantitative research.
 Your task is to do qualitative research well.